 Egyptian pound (EGP) in the markets

-The chart below shows the EGP to USD exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.
+The interactive chart below shows the EGP to USD exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.

-Currency and money saving tips for Egypt
+Travel, Currency and Money saving tips for Egypt

 Arabic is the official language.
 Most people, though, also understand English.
 It is easy to get by with English, but it is recommended to learn a few Arabic words.
 It acts as an ice-breaker & does elicit a smile from most Egyptians.
 You can carry very little cash.
 It is sufficient to carry some Dollars/ Euros / Pounds to use at the airports during your flight to Egypt.
 Keep some more of these currencies as an emergency, to use when ATMs are not working.
 Do not drink water from anywhere.
 Stick to bottled water.
 Do not eat raw food, be careful where you eat salads or drink fresh juice & as a rule, eat food that’s piping hot.